 This low-key district purposefully offers little traffic and little light pollution in order for the northern lights and other various nature attractions to be the only focus.

-Where else in the world does aurora borealis occur?
+Where else in the world do northern and southern lights occur?

 - Canada (particularly the Yukon, Nunavut, and Northwest Territories)